grimlokason/postgres-bdr/README.md

 * **`PG_CONF_<setting>`** -- set any variable in the `postgresql.conf` file.
   Very handy.
 You will almost certainly have to set `listen_addresses`, at the very least.

+* **`PG_SCHEMA_FILE`** -- if set, then during initial database creation, this file will be sent to the database server to execute to create an initial schema in the database specified by `PG_DATABASE`.